crosslibs/gce-pusher/README.md

 The solution provides a workflow for pushing messages from Pub/Sub topic to Google Compute Engine (GCE) instance which do not have a public IP.

-Cloud Pub/Sub does not support non-HTTPS and non-public endpoints for push subscriptions ([source](https://cloud.google.com/pubsub/docs/push)).
-Often times GCE instances hosting web services are deployed behind a HTTPS/SSL proxy and in a secure VPC with no public IP addresses.
+Cloud Pub/Sub does not allow non-HTTPS and non-public URLs as endpoints for push subscriptions ([source](https://cloud.google.com/pubsub/docs/push)).
+Often times GCE instances hosting web services are deployed behind a HTTPS/SSL proxy with SSL offloading done at the proxy and in a secure VPC with no public IP addresses.
 In such cases, only pull subscription is a direct option.

 This solution tries to provide a solution for supporting push for such instances using [Cloud Functions](https://cloud.google.com/functions) and [Serverless VPC Access Connector](https://cloud.google.com/vpc/docs/configure-serverless-vpc-access) to deliver the messsage via push to such GCE instances.